sidekickDan/rpg_mysteries/cases/001 The Clock Maker's Last Appointment/case-001-the-clockmakers-last-appointment-social.md

 ## Short Synopsis

-Bellwether's most trusted clockmaker is found dead in his workroom on the night he planned to announce the future of his shop.
-At first, it looks like a tragic accident among old clocks, pulleys, and tools.
-But the village's famous regulator clock chimed late, five people had reasons to visit Elias Whitcombe, and one appointment was never meant to be kept.
+In the village of Bellwether, Elias Whitcombe is found dead in his clock shop beneath a fallen demonstration weight.
+The village calls it a tragic accident, but the clocks do not agree.

+Five suspects had reason to see him that evening.
+One timepiece may be telling the truth.
+Another may be lying.

 ---

 ## TikTok Caption Options

-1. A cozy AI murder mystery you can play in ChatGPT.
-The clocks are ticking.
+1. A clockmaker is dead.
+Five suspects had appointments.
+One clock is six minutes wrong.
 Can you solve it?

-2. Case #001 is live: The Clockmaker's Last Appointment.
+2. AI Mystery Case #001: The Clockmaker's Last Appointment.
 Copy the prompt, paste it into ChatGPT, and play detective.

-3. The village clock chimed seven at 7:14.
-That's your first problem.
-4. Five suspects.
-One clockmaker.
-One impossible timeline.
-Can you solve the case?
+3. This is a fixed-case mystery: the culprit, clues, and solution are already locked.
+No random guessing.
+Just deduction.

+4. Bellwether's most trusted clockmaker is gone — and the village clocks cannot agree on when it happened.

-5. This mystery is fixed, fair-play, and spoiler-free until you ask for the reveal.
+5. Can you solve the mystery before asking ChatGPT for the reveal?

 ---

 ## TikTok On-Screen Text Ideas

-- The clock chimed seven at 7:14.
+- "A clockmaker is dead."
+- "Five suspects."
+- "One stopped watch."
+- "Six missing minutes."
-- Can you solve this AI murder mystery?
+- "Can you solve it?"
-- Five suspects.
-One false timeline.
-- Copy the prompt.
+- "Copy the prompt.
 Paste into ChatGPT.
-Play detective.
+Play detective."
-- Case #001: The Clockmaker's Last Appointment
-- The solution is locked before you begin.
+- "The solution is already locked."
-- Don't ask for the reveal too early.
+- "No spoilers.
+No random ending.
+Fair-play mystery."

 ---

 ## TikTok Voiceover Script Options

-### Option 1
+### Voiceover 1 — Short

-This is Case #001: The Clockmaker's Last Appointment.
-A village clockmaker is found dead in his workroom, and everyone thinks it was an accident.
-But the famous shop clock chimed at the wrong time, and five people had a reason to lie.
-Copy the prompt, paste it into ChatGPT, and see if you can solve it before asking for the reveal.
+A respected clockmaker is found dead in his workshop.
+Everyone thinks a clock weight fell by accident — until one watch stops at the wrong time.
+Five people visited him that evening.
+One of them is lying.
+Copy the prompt, paste it into ChatGPT, and see if you can solve **The Clockmaker's Last Appointment**.

-### Option 2
+### Voiceover 2 — Atmospheric

-Want to play detective in ChatGPT?
-This mystery is clean, fixed, and fair-play.
-The AI already knows the culprit and the clues, but it won't reveal the truth unless you earn it.
-Your job is to question suspects, inspect the clock shop, build the timeline, and make your accusation.
+In Bellwether, every clock was trusted because Elias Whitcombe kept them true.
+But on the night before his biggest announcement, Elias is found dead among his own machines.
+The village believes it was an accident.
+The evidence says otherwise.
+Your job is to question the suspects, inspect the shop, compare the clocks, and accuse the right person.

-### Option 3
+### Voiceover 3 — Direct Challenge

-The victim was a clockmaker.
-The clue is time.
-But which clock is telling the truth?
-Try Case #001, The Clockmaker's Last Appointment, and comment who you accused.
+This is AI Mystery Case #001: **The Clockmaker's Last Appointment**.
+The victim, suspects, clues, and solution are fixed before you begin.
+Play it in ChatGPT and comment who you accused before asking for the reveal.

 ---

 ## Short Post Description

-A clean, cozy, fair-play detective RPG prompt for ChatGPT.
-Investigate a village clockmaker's mysterious death, question five suspects, inspect the shop, and solve the timeline before asking for the reveal.
+A clean, fair-play detective mystery you can play in ChatGPT.
+Investigate a late-1800s English clock shop, question five suspects, compare clues, and solve the case.

 ---

 ## Longer Post Description

-**The Clockmaker's Last Appointment** is a fixed-case AI detective mystery you can play in ChatGPT.
-The victim, suspects, clues, culprit, motive, method, and final solution are already locked before the game begins.
-That means the AI should not change the mystery to match your guesses.
+**The Clockmaker's Last Appointment** is a clean, fixed-case detective mystery RPG designed to be played in ChatGPT.

-Copy the prompt, paste it into ChatGPT, choose your difficulty and hint level, and begin investigating.
-You can inspect locations, question suspects, compare clues, keep notes, ask for hints, and make a formal accusation when you're ready.
+The case is already locked before you begin: victim, suspects, clues, red herrings, timeline, and solution.
+You play as the investigator.
+Look around the clock shop, question suspects, inspect evidence, compare the timepieces, take notes, ask for hints if needed, and make your formal accusation when ready.

-Can you solve the case before the final reveal?
+No gore, no occult, no horror, no random ending — just a cozy, atmospheric whodunit built for fair-play deduction.

 ---

 ## Pinned Comment Options

-1. Copy the prompt from the link, paste it into ChatGPT, and comment who you accused—no spoilers!
+1. Copy the prompt from the link, paste it into ChatGPT, choose your difficulty, and say: "Let's begin."

-2. Play tip: don't trust the timeline too quickly.
-3. Keep your suspect theories spoiler-free so others can play too.
+2. Play fair: investigate first, accuse later.
+Comment who you suspected — but please avoid spoilers.

+3. The solution is locked from the start.
+If your AI changes the culprit, restart with the prompt and remind it to follow the fixed case facts.

 ---

 ## Call-to-Action Options

-- Copy the prompt and play detective.
+- Copy the prompt and play the mystery tonight.
-- Comment your first suspect.
+- Comment your first suspect before you ask for the reveal.
 - Save this for your next cozy mystery night.
-- Try it on Medium first, then replay on Hard.
-- Tag someone who thinks they could solve this.
+- Try it in voice mode for a narrated detective experience.
+- Ask your AI to create a spoiler-free character card or floor plan before you begin.

 ---

 ## Hashtag Sets

-### General Mystery
+### General Mystery Hashtags

-#mysterygame #detectivegame #whodunit #murdermystery #mysterylovers #logicpuzzle #canyousolveit
+#mysterygame #detectivegame #whodunit #canyousolveit #cozymystery #mysterychallenge

-### AI Prompt
+### AI Prompt Hashtags

-#chatgptprompt #aigame #aiprompt #chatgptgame #promptengineering #aitools #interactivefiction
+#chatgptprompt #aigame #aistorygame #interactivefiction #promptengineering #aitools

-### Cozy Mystery
+### Cozy Mystery Hashtags

-#cozymystery #cleanmystery #detectivestory #mysteryrpg #storygame #puzzlegame
+#cozymystery #cleanmystery #detectivestory #logicpuzzle #mysterynight #storygame

-### Engagement
+### Engagement Hashtags

-#solvewithme #guesstheculprit #commentyoursuspect #mysterychallenge #brainteaser
+#commentyourguess #solvethis #guesstheculprit #mysterytok #booktokmystery #puzzletok

 ### Recommended Mix

-#mysterygame #chatgptprompt #detectivegame #canyousolveit #whodunit #aigame #logicpuzzle #cozymystery
+#mysterygame #chatgptprompt #detectivegame #canyousolveit #whodunit #aigame #cozymystery #logicpuzzle

 ---

 ## Spoiler-Free Reveal Post Template

-**Spoiler warning for Case #001: The Clockmaker's Last Appointment**
+**Spoiler warning for AI Mystery Case #001: The Clockmaker's Last Appointment**

 Before the reveal, ask yourself:

-1. Which clock did you trust?
+1. Which timepiece did you trust?
-2. Who had access to the workroom?
-3. Which alibi depends on the timing?
+2. Which suspect's alibi depended on timing?
+3. Which clue proved the scene was staged?
-4. Which suspect had both motive and opportunity?
+4. Which suspect had motive, method, and opportunity?
-5. Which clue made your theory click?

-Reveal format:
-- Restate the public premise.
-- Warn again that spoilers are coming.
-- Explain the key deduction without revealing it in the first few seconds.
-- Reveal the culprit.
-- Explain the clue chain.
-- Invite viewers to comment whether they solved it.

-Do not use this template publicly until enough players have had a chance to play.
+In the reveal video, explain the logic chain without mocking wrong guesses.
+Show how the fair clues pointed to the solution.

+Do not reveal the culprit in the caption unless the post is clearly marked as a spoiler reveal.

 ---

 ## Public Prompt Intro

+Ready to play?

-Download or copy **AI Mystery Case #001: The Clockmaker's Last Appointment** and paste it into ChatGPT.
-Choose your difficulty, inspect the clock shop, question the suspects, and solve the case before asking the AI for the reveal.
+Download or copy **AI Mystery Case #001: The Clockmaker's Last Appointment**.
+Paste it into ChatGPT, choose your difficulty, and say:

+"Let's begin."

+You are the investigator.
+The clocks are waiting.

 ---

 ## Notes for Creator

 Safe to mention publicly:

-- The title
+- Title
-- The clockmaker shop setting
-- The late 1800s English village tone
+- Setting: late-1800s English village clock shop
+- Victim: Elias Whitcombe, clockmaker
+- Five suspects
-- The five suspects
+- The death looks like an accident
-- The fact that the case involves a suspicious timeline
+- The mystery involves timing, clocks, appointments, and alibis
-- The case is clean, fixed, and fair-play
+- It is clean, fair-play, fixed-case, and suitable for G-PG play
-- The player can inspect, question, take notes, ask for hints, and accuse
+- Players can ask for a character card or floor plan if their AI supports image generation
+- Players can use voice mode if available

-Do not publicly reveal:
+Do not reveal publicly without a spoiler warning:

 - Culprit
 - Motive
 - Method
 - True time of death
+- The timeline trick
-- Final clue
+- Final clue chain
-- Ledger secret
+- Secret ledger issue
 - Which alibi breaks
-- How the clock timing works
-- Hidden evidence
+- Any hidden evidence
-- Full solution